Christian-Ares/Christian-Ares/README.md

 ### I decided to change my life from hostelry to Web Development, thanks to Ironhack, that's possible and now here I'm!

+## You can check my Ironhack projects if you scroll down! 😉

 <!--
 **Christian-Ares/Christian-Ares** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->